Economists issue euro crisis blueprint, warn disaster looms

-BERLIN (Reuters) - The eurozone faces economic disaster unless its financially stronger states and its central bank commit to bearing a larger share of the region’s debt burden, leading global economists including two advisers to the German government said.
+BERLIN, July 25 (Reuters) - The euro zone faces economic disaster unless its financially stronger states and its central bank commit to bearing a larger share of the region’s debt burden, leading global economists including two advisers to the German government said.

 “We believe that ...Europe is sleepwalking toward a disaster of incalculable proportions...
 The sense of a never-ending crisis, with one domino falling after another, must be reversed,” the Institute for New Economic Thinking (INET), backed by veteran investor George Soros, wrote in its report.